16 Things Not to Do in Prague (2026): A Local’s Guide on What to Do Instead

 6. Don’t eat Trdelnik

 By all means, have this deliciously smelling sweet dough snack that has taken over the streets of Prague!
-But do this on the understanding that it’s not a traditional Czech sweet (it comes originally from Romania) and no Czech person would have ever made it at home to eat nor it would buy it on the streets.
+But do this on the understanding that it’s not a traditional Czech pastry (it comes originally from Romania) and no Czech person would have ever made it at home to eat nor it would buy it on the streets.

 The so called traditional Prague trdelnik might look impressive as you’ll watch it being baked and prepared with a lot of different fillings and the smell of cinnamon is amazing.
 But the chances are that you are very likely to be disappointed with the taste.